Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 ## Signer module

 Commit-Boost supports both local and remote signers.
 The signer module is responsible for signing the transactions that other modules generates.
+Please note that only one signer at a time is allowed.

 ### Local signer